Over 30 Bike Trails, 250+ Miles

 Ride Safe, Greater Orlando, Disney Area

 The 7.5 mile Cady Way Trail runs from the Seminole County line at Howell Branch/Hall Road, over a bridge at busy SR436, to Winter Park's Cady Way Park.
-Skirting Baldwin Park, it continues to Orlando's Fashion Square Mall, then on to the trail end at Lake Druid Park.
+Skirting Baldwin Park, it continues past Orlando's Fashion Square Mall to the trail's end at Lake Druid Park.
 There are shelters, benches, and water fountains located along the trail.
 Oak canopy over some portions help keep it cool.
 (Detailed map and photos below.)

 Cady Way Trail Map

 End Points: Aloma Ave. at Hall Road/Howell Branch Rd.
 (Goldenrod) to Lake Druid Park (Orlando)

 Mileage: 7.5 miles (includes 1 mi. extension to Lake Druid Park)